bbkscala17/SDP-repo/exercises/week08/readme.md

  without understanding all of the complexity of the real system - i.e. to present them with a facade.

-You would use this when you need to simplify a complex system and the client does not need to be able to see all of the complexity in order to do what they need to do
+You would use this when you need to simplify a complex system and the client does not need to be able to see all of the complexity in order to do what they need to do.  e.g. if you have a complex existing system which you cannot rewrite from scratch, and the client only needs to actually use a limited number of functions of that system, you could make a facade